nautobot/nautobot-app-device-lifecycle-mgmt/docs/software_lifecycle.md

 # Software Lifecycle

-Software Lifecycle portion of the plugin helps in managing lifecycle of the software running on the devices and inventory items.
+The Software Lifecycle portion of the plugin helps in managing the lifecycle of the software running on the devices and inventory items.

 To help in achieving this goal the plugin provides two types of objects: Software and Validated Software.